What is Gastrectomy surgery?

 A gastrectomy means the entire or portion of the stomach is surgically removed.
-Stomach is an integral component of the digestive system that processes nutrients in foods consumed and helps remove waste products from the body.
+The stomach is an integral component of the digestive system that processes nutrients in foods consumed and helps remove waste products from the body.

 - Partial gastrectomy – A partial gastrectomy involves removing a portion of the stomach, generally removed from the lower half.